 This cut is similar to pork spare ribs for reference.
 Because the ribs are closer to the belly, the marbling is incredible, and requires a slow cooking process to best get the fork tender texture.

-Pro Tip – Call your butcher in advance, ask them when they get their short rib plates delivered.
-Reserve the entire plate before they use the saw, as it is not common for anyone to go into a store just for a plate.
+Pro Tip – Call your butcher in advance, ask them when they get their beef ribs delivered and cut.
+Reserve the entire plate before they butcher it into smaller portions, as it is not common for people to go into a store just for a plate.
 You can also shop online and have it delivered.
-These ones were ordered from Snake River Farms (we love the quality of their beef).

 Smoking beef ribs low and slow allows the intra-muscular fat to break down over time.
 Keeping the ribs whole prior to smoking is important so they can cook evenly.
 You can certainly smoke short ribs in the smaller cuts from your butcher, or as single ribs, but these large plates serve a crowd really well.
 Single beef ribs fall over during the cooking process, and it just looks really cool for your photo bragging.